jsleescgl/seuratOnline/README.md

 ```
 library(seuratOnline)
-seuratOnline() //this will run on port 1234 by default
+seuratOnline() #this will run on port 1234 by default
 ```

-To run on specific port
+To run on specific port:

 ```
 portNumber = 5555